Baste-RainGames/AnimationPlayer/README.md

   - Animation Selections allow you to select randomly from a set of clips when a state is played.
   - Transition-by-clip are transitions containing a clip which you blend through.
 Usefull for tuning a transition without having to introduce an entire state for the job.
   - Metadata view to quickly check which clips and models are used by the animation player.
-  - Features to mass-replace clips in cases where you're replacing the bone structure of a model
+  - Features to mass-replace clips in cases where you're replacing the bone structure of a model, or something similar.
   - Animation events live in the states in the Animation Player, rather than on the clips.
 This makes it much easier to work with the events.
 You also don't have to wait for a reimport of the entire .fbx model whenever you want to move the timing of an event.
   - Several possible transitions between the same states will be available.
 In that case, you'll name the transitions: Play("state name", "transition name")
   - Non-linear transitions.
 It will be possible to eg. ease into a new state.
 This will reduce the need for custom-made transition states.
+  - You can add and remove new states and transitions at runtime.
+There's not a strict seperation between the edit time and runtime representation of your animation data.

 - Simple to use
   - If you just want to play a single animation on a single object, you can simply drag the animation into the component, and you're done.